D2KLab/sumly/README.md

-### Baseline approach Frequency based summarization for running via the CLI and for comparing with Transformed based approach
+### ### Baseline approach Frequency based developed a CUI-based on extractive summarization of discharge summaries.

    ## Requirements
 You can find requirement versions inside **requirements.txt** file.